GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 [optional] Additional non-standard features can be enabled here.
 Features should only be enabled when recommended by GTL developer support.
 Current options include:

 - **EventContentExtension** - Extends the event content for correlated events.
 - **TimeTableEndAdjustment [>=1.0.19635]** - Adds one minute to the end of transitions, allows the use of transitions such as 09:00->17:59 instead of the normal 09:00->18:00.
-This only works when times are used in the HH:mm format, using HH:MM:ss will not have the intended results.
+This only works when times are used in the HH:mm format or using HH:MM:ss and the second component is 00.
 - **EntityTypeFallbackExtension [>=2.0.20179]** - Used to convert the entity source of enhanced reader types (i.e. SmartIntego & OSDP) back to the native types.
 This extension just remaps the Entity Source of Events and States, it does nothing to normalise events.
 - **SiForcedWhitelistTag [>=2.0.20440]** - When enabled every user change will have the tag  `Si-Whitelist` inserted into the tags for every identifier on that user.
 Adding or removing this flag will not update users that have already been downloaded to the controller, a change for the user must be sent from the server to update the user record.